k2view-academy/K2View-Academy/articles/18_fabric_cdc/05_cdc_consumers_implementation.md

 ## Adding CDC Consumers

-Fabric has a built-in integration with Elasticsearch and can also send CDC changes to other consumers.
+Fabric has a built-in integration with Elasticsearch and it can also send CDC changes to other consumers.

 The Fabric Studio can be customized.
 Consumers can be added to CDC fields by editing the [project name].k2proj field of a Fabric project: